What should I do if my IRA contribution exceeded the maximum amount allowed?

 What is a required minimum distribution (RMD) and will it be taxed?

-In general, the IRS requires you to start taking a minimum amount from your qualified retirement accounts starting with the year you turn age 70½ to ensure the money you've saved is used for what it was intended – to fund your retirement.
+In general, the IRS requires you to start taking a minimum amount from your qualified retirement accounts starting with the year you turn age 72 to ensure the money you've saved is used for what it was intended – to fund your retirement.
+However, if you turned 70½ in 2019 or prior, take your RMDs as scheduled.

 How is my traditional IRA distribution taxed?